Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Experiments

 \subsection{Main Results and Discussion}

-Table~\ref{tab:osworld} presents the evaluation performance of different methods across both actor agents on the OSWorld-Verified benchmark over 50 steps.
+Table~\ref{tab:osworld} presents the performance of different methods across both actor agents on the OSWorld-Verified benchmark over 50 steps.
 VAGEN and all baseline methods employ Claude-Sonnet-4.5 as the backbone.
 Due to context length constraints, ZeroGUI and FullTrajEval utilize screenshots from the last 15 steps.
-We observe that the OSWorld-Verified benchmark still suffers from limited ground truth issues caused by false negatives \cite{cuarewardbench, osworld_verified}.
+We further observe that the OSWorld-Verified benchmark still suffers from limited ground truth issues caused by false negatives \cite{cuarewardbench,osworld_verified}.
 This leads to lower precision for the test-script-based ground truth in Table~\ref{tab:osworld}.
 Therefore, we conduct human evaluation to obtain the actual ground truth.

-Experimental results demonstrate that VAGEN comprehensively outperforms other methods in both class-balanced and imbalanced scenarios, achieving an accuracy exceeding 90\% with the human evaluation ground truth.
-This highlights the superiority of the Agentic Interactive Verification paradigm over LLM-as-a-Judge.
+Table~\ref{tab:osworld} shows that VAGEN comprehensively outperforms other methods in both class-balanced and imbalanced scenarios, achieving an accuracy exceeding 90\% with the human evaluation ground truth.
+This highlights the clear superiority of the trajectory-grounded interactive verification paradigm over both passive and active verifiers.
 LLM-as-a-Judge methods exhibit lower F1 scores in class-imbalanced settings, indicating an inadequacy in identifying correct trajectories from weaker actor agents.
 This deficiency severely restricts the capability to capture sparse high-value signals during RL training.
 ZeroGUI and FullTrajEval utilize more screenshot information than other baseline methods, resulting in improved performance; this underscores the necessity of deriving evidence from visual signals.
 Notably, in class-imbalanced scenarios, FullTrajEval's incorporation of textual responses from the actor agent reduces performance compared to ZeroGUI.
 This suggests that the reasoning content of low-capability actor agents contains significant hallucinations, thereby impeding the judgment of the reward model.
+ProRe adopts a Reasoner-Actor multi-model collaborative architecture.
+Compared with VAGEN’s end-to-end verification process, it introduces inter-component communication costs and potential information loss.
+Moreover, its reasoner model generates probing tasks without direct access to the trajectory or environment, which can lead to hallucinated probing tasks.
+Additionally, we provide a behavioral analysis and case study of VAGEN in Appendix~\ref{sec:behavioral} and Appendix~\ref{sec:caseatudy}.